Building self-esteem in children

 • Be openly proud of your accomplishments, even if they seem small.

-• Do activities for fun, not for performance.
+• Do activities for fun, not to impress others.

 • Don’t assign too much importance to what other people think.